Sport on the Sunshine Coast: Netball

 The Sunshine Coast region has several district netball competitions based out of Nambour, Maroochydore and Caloundra.

 The Sunshine Coast Lightning compete in the Suncorp Super Netball league.
 They are the first national level sporting team based in the region, and play their home games at the University of the Sunshine Coast's indoor arena.

 Soccer

 Sunshine Coast Football runs the region's primary association football competition.
 It has 10 clubs playing in its top division.

-In late-2018 it was announced that Sunshine Coast Football had admitted an additional 4 Gympie-based clubs (Columbia, Golden City, Gympie Diggers, Gympie Lions) and Baringa from the new Aura/Bellvista/Bells Reach development near Caloundra as part of its 2019 competitions taking the total number of affiliated clubs to 23.
+In late 2018 it was announced that Sunshine Coast Football had admitted an additional 4 Gympie-based clubs (Columbia, Golden City, Gympie Diggers, Gympie Lions) and Baringa from the new Aura/Bellvista/Bells Reach development near Caloundra as part of its 2019 competitions taking the total number of affiliated clubs to 23.

 The Sunshine Churches Soccer Association also has 19 clubs and 3,950 registered players both juniors, senior men and women.

-The Sunshine Coast is currently represented in the state level National Premier League Queensland by Sunshine Coast FC.
-Sunshine Coast Wanderers FC will join the Queensland second tier from 2018 while the Fire will remain in the first tier NPL.
-It was reported in 2016 that the Fire were in the process of applying to join the national A-League.
+The Sunshine Coast is currently represented in the state level National Premier League Queensland by Sunshine Coast Wanderers FC.